TheThom/ioBroker.sql-telegram-farm/README.md

 -(Thomas Kümmel)
 -Add the "maintenance done" menu
--Changed the database column "Date" to "DateTime", because of time overlapping with maintenance calculations
+-Changed the database column "Date" to "DateTime", because of time overlapping with maintenance calculations -Audentification optimized: Only registered users can send messages -Ensure the connection to the mySql Server every specified interval
+-ToDo: Generate a folder to save files
+-Handle recieved files /opt/iobroker/iobroker-data/telegram_1 => react to "requestRaw" of telegram adapter

 ### 0.2.0 (2025-02-08)